agathb/quadrucode/README.md

 ## Files

-Once all the models are installed, the relevant files for each model must all be in the same directory, namely: `FitterClass.py, InterpolatorClass.py, FluxGeneratorClass.py` and `Table.h5` for JetFit and the event data for plotting. (see JetSimpy also)
+Once all the models are installed, the relevant files for each model will already be in each folder and the code should run smoothly.
-The path for the output of the BoxFit must be specified at the beginning of the code to make sure the code can read `boxfitsettings.txt` `lightcurve.txt` and 'spectrum.txt'

 ## Input and units for each model